jeremy21212121/simple-file-uploader/README.md

 # Simple File Uploader

+## Forked to add ability to select host and port to bind to

 [![Code Climate](https://codeclimate.com/github/merty/simple-file-uploader/badges/gpa.svg)](https://codeclimate.com/github/merty/simple-file-uploader)

 Simple File Uploader is a file uploader written using HTML5 and Node.js.
 It can upload both to a local directory on the server or to an AWS S3 server.